BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

-        by default, messages are output with a prefix consisting of the upper-case first letter of the log level type followed by a colon (:) and a space; for example, "E: " indicates an error message; "O:
+        by default, messages are output with a prefix consisting of the upper-case first letter of the log level type followed by a colon (:) and a space; for example, "E: " indicates an error message

-        " indicates an "other" message (not tied to a specific level); this prefix can be suppressed using --nologprefix
+        the message prefix can be suppressed using --nologprefix

         the possible log level types, which can be abbreviated to a single character, are: